Jo Cameron: Clinical presentation

 Cameron was identified at the age of 66 years when she underwent trapeziectomy surgery for severe hand osteoarthritis.
 This condition had led to deformity of her thumbs such that she could not hold a pen properly, although Cameron reported experiencing no pain from it.
 She had also developed severe hip osteoarthritis, resulting in lopsided walking abnormality noticed by others, but also reported no pain from this.
 She had undergone hip replacement surgery the year before at the age of 65.
-Recovery from trapeziectomy surgery is normally very painful or "excrutiating".
+Recovery from trapeziectomy surgery is normally very painful or "excruciating".
 Cameron had assured her anesthesiologist, Dr. Devjit Srivastava, that she would not need painkillers for this surgery, to which Srivastava was skeptical.

 Extraordinarily, Cameron indeed experienced no pain during recovery and required no analgesics.
 Her pain ratings were 0/10 and only paracetamol (acetaminophen; Tylenol) was administered, but this medication was routinely given to all patients by the nurses.
 Her surprising lack of pain led to further investigations by Srivastava.
 Review of her medical chart showed that she had also reported little to no pain with hip replacement, for which her pain scores were 0/10 or 1/10 once on the postoperative evening.
 Srivastava remained slightly skeptical until Cameron allowed him to perform a normally very painful maneuver used by anesthesiologists on patients who are having difficulty regaining consciousness following sedation.
 This maneuver involves pressing hard on the inner edges of the eye sockets, which results in strong pain that shocks people awake.
 Cameron felt no pain from the maneuver, instead experiencing only pressure.
 At that point, Srivastava developed a research protocol involving a team of highly regarded scientists from around the world in an attempt to figure out what was responsible for her lack of pain.

 Cameron subjectively reported a lifetime lack of pain, including with childbirth, broken bones, and numerous burns and cuts.
 She had often not noticed burns and other injuries until she smelled burning flesh or saw blood on herself.
 Her burns and cuts also seemed to heal quickly with less or no scarring.
 Eating Scotch bonnet chili peppers left only a "pleasant glow".
 Attempts by researchers to induce pain, including burning her, sticking her with pins, and pinching her with tweezers until she bled, resulted in no pain.
 Aside from her lack of pain, Cameron was additionally described as characteristically happy, friendly, talkative, optimistic, and compassionate, as well as exceedingly affectionate and loving towards family members.
 Moreover, she was lacking in anxiety, depression, worry, fear, panic, grief, dread, and negative affect generally.
 She reported a long history of mild memory lapses and forgetfulness as well.
 Cameron also experienced characteristic severe nausea and vomiting caused by the opioid morphine that had been given to her postoperatively after hip replacement surgery.